brianreinhard/IP-Based-Pinball-Streaming-Platform/README.md

 Professional wireless video systems capable of supporting multiple cameras often cost between **$2,000 and $3,000**.

-By combining readily-available consumer networking equipment, Android phones, and open-source software, I was able to create a reliable, high quality multi-camera production platform for a fraction of the cost.
+By combining readily-available consumer networking equipment, Android smartphones, and open-source software, I was able to create a reliable, high quality multi-camera production platform for a fraction of the cost.